rski/rski.github.io/_posts/2021-09-05-nix-debugging.md

 ## caveats ##

-I believe the biggest caveat at this point is figuring out what needs to be configured so that nix creates a symlink unlder `~/.nix-profile/lib/debug`, pointing to the debug info in the store.
-The Nix documentation implies that it should just work if you do some things, but that is not the case.
-Here is a case by case breakdown of what neeeds to be done:
+I believe the biggest caveat at this point is figuring out what needs to be configured so that nix creates a symlink in a well known location pointing to the debug info in the store.
+Here is a case by case breakdown of what neeeds to be done and where the symlink ends up.

 - installing the package via `nix-env`